 - Wrap each bar individually in wax paper.
 I like to wrap a few then put them into a container or plastic bag which I then put back into the freezer.

-- The first thing I like to do is add one banana to the mixto make the texture a little chewier.
+The first thing you can do is add one banana to the mix to make the texture a little chewier.
 More than one banana seems to make it too gooey.
 Adding any kind of fruit puree or a banana will give the bars a moister, chewier texture.